 It’s this broader alignment that defines true Career Readiness Education—from early-childhood education focused on mastering the skills needed for academic success to opportunity-aligned secondary education and a proven pathway into the workforce after graduation.

-This vision for education is incredibly empowering for students.
-In it, they take the same core classes as other students, but their electives become not just what seems “fun” in the moment, but a bridge to how they see their entire lives stretching out before them.
+Career Readiness Education empowers and enriches students.
+Students take the same core classes as other students, but their electives become not just what seems “fun” in the moment, but a bridge to how they see their entire lives stretching out before them.
 When they graduate, their diploma isn’t just a stamp of completion, but a signifier of true readiness for where they’re going next.

 Millions of Americans are still stuck on the sideline of this economic expansion—they have the potential, just not the skills.
 Their success will mean much more than just boosted economic growth.